-Lunch: Take a right on 42nd street to visit Grand Central Station.
+Lunch: Take a right on 42nd street to visit Grand Central Station, another awesome thing to do in New York City.
 By this time in the day you may fancy some lunch, so check out the food court in Grand central; with Juniors restaurant being a great option for a slice of cake.
 Admire the beautiful interior and check out the whispering arch.

 Once you have rejuvenated, head back out to E 42nd street and carry on east one more block until you get to the Chrysler Building; another popular art deco building of Manhattan.

 From hear, head north (left when looking at Chrysler building with grand central behind you) up Lexington Avenue.
 Then take E45th street back up to 5th Avenue.
 Take a right, heading north up 5th Avenue until you get to Rockefeller Center, where you can enjoy another great view from the buildings observation deck or check out the NBC studio store and tour.